theSumitShubham/theSumitShubham/README.md

 - 👋 Hi, I’m @theSumitShubham
-- 👀 I’m interested in programing in html css javascript and now react
+- 👀 I’m interested in programing in html css javascript and React(beginner)
-- I taught maths to senior students (class 11th and 12th)
 - 🌱 I’m currently learning MERN stack
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 theSumitShubham/theSumitShubham is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.